-15-6.
-Classroom Representatives
+15-6 Classroom Representatives

 Governors shall be elected at-large to assure at least three (3) representatives each from elementary, middle and high school classroom teachers.
-In the event that the classroom representation on the Board of Governors is less than three (3) persons in either elementary, middle or high school, the Board of Governors shall conduct an atlarge election specifically designed to elect the necessary number of members from that specific instructional level.
+In the event that the classroom representation on the Board of Governors is less than three (3) persons in either elementary, middle or high school, the Board of Governors shall conduct an at-large election specifically designed to elect the necessary number of members from that specific instructional level.
 The Legislative Assembly shall be the final authority as to whether a member is a classroom teacher at a specific instructional level.
+To maintain a seat on the Board of Governors, members elected to represent a specific instructional level must be classroom teachers beginning on September 1 of each year.

-15-7.
-Duties of At-Large Governors
+15-7 Duties of At-Large Governors

-In cooperation with the District Governors and the City-Wide Governor, the Governors At-Large shall maintain close contact with the Faculty Representatives in the districts, shall periodically hold open meetings with Faculty Representatives and other members for the purpose of passing along to them current information and seeking their views on matters of important to the education profession and the Association and shall perform other duties as are prescribed in the Bylaws of the Board of Governors.
+In cooperation with the District Governors and the City-Wide Governor, the Governors At-Large shall maintain close contact with the Faculty Representatives in the districts, shall periodically hold open meetings with Faculty Representatives and other members for the purpose of passing along to them current information and seeking their views on matters of important importance to the education profession and the Association and shall perform other duties as are prescribed in the Bylaws of the Board of Governors.

-15.8.
-Classified Representatives
+15.8 Classified Representatives